The value of bad news – only good news is toxic

 It’s a happy tale in the end as this meant the very rapid disintegration of one of the most horrific and sadistic regimes in human history.
 But the mechanics behind are telling and we should take note.
 But do we?

-During the reign of the Bagdad Caliphs, one of the greatest of them – Harun al Rachid – made it a habit of roaming the streets in plain clothes in order to hear from the general population what their real sentiments were.
+During the reign of the Bagdad Caliphs, one of the greatest of them – Harun al Rachid – made it a habit of roaming the streets in plain clothes to hear from the general population what their real sentiments were.
 He knew that raw, unaltered information was critical for the survival of his reign.
 He knew that he could not trust his staff, lieutenants, secret service and those he would usually be calling the trusted ones.

-Not because they were untrustworthy, to begin with (some certainly were as a court always is a venomous pit but where is the difference to the court of a CEO in a large organization) but because everyone polished any useful information out in order to shine and endear himself to the Caliph.
+Not because they were untrustworthy, to begin with (some certainly were as a court always is a venomous pit but where is the difference to the court of a CEO in a large organization) but because everyone polished any useful information out to shine and endear himself to the Caliph.
 But that in itself sometimes meant that the rationale for a particular course of action was flawed, to begin with.

 I digress far into corporate life.
 At this point, you most likely are an upcoming startup.
-This means that you are so close to the action that information hits you at its very raw and unaltered state.
+This means that you are so close to the action that information hits you in its very raw and unaltered state.

 Don’t!
 Resist the temptation.
 And I know what I am talking about.
 I felt the urge many times.

 If your business proposition is solid but has a couple of warts and pimples – show them and also show them how you will handle them.
-Every investor – even if he has no clue of your trade – knows that there is no such thing as a flawless business.
+Every investor – even if he has no clue about your trade – knows that there is no such thing as a flawless business.
 For him, it’s not so important to know how immaculate your idea or Business Plan is but rather if you keep your composure in the face of adversity.
 How you deal with problems is critical – so show them.

 It’s bad to have a plan and not be able to deal with insanity as insanity will hit while you make your startup a functioning business.
 Don’t hide it, don’t fake it, and don’t try to avoid it.
 Get yourself into harm’s way and deal with it.
 It’s a man-(woman) building exercise.
 Besides, it will steel your body and your mind and make you resilient to BS as it flies in your face.
 I have dealt with so much crap in my life that some of the problems making others wince just put a little knowing smile on my face.

 I know what I think when I see the “too good to be true” kind of thing.
 Bullshiiiiiit.
-There is no such thing as a flawless business, device or proposition.
+There is no such thing as a flawless business, device, or proposition.
 I immediately search for the hitch.
 Investors and other people are no different.

 LNG as a fuel has a mighty Chicken and egg problem and that needs very careful stitching together of those projects.